eserlxl/vglog-filter/doc/LOC_DELTA_SYSTEM.md

 ## How It Works

 ### Core Concept
-The delta (increment amount) is calculated based on Lines of Code (LOC) changed plus bonus additions for specific types of changes. **Every change now results in at least a patch bump**, with the LOC-based system determining the actual increment amount:
+The new versioning system **always increases only the last identifier (patch)** with a delta calculated based on Lines of Code (LOC) changed plus bonus additions for specific types of changes. **Every change now results in at least a patch bump**, with the LOC-based system determining the actual increment amount:

 ```bash
 # Base delta from LOC